diasraphael/javascript/assets/javascript.md

 we do not manually define type of the value, instead datatypes are determined automatically in javascript.

+2. let,var,const

+we cannot reassign using const,using let we can reassign.

+var allows adding variables without adding var keyword.(notrecommended)

 ## Notes:

 1. Javascript can be used in the web servers(run outside of browsers eg: nodejs)